ropellad/LDD3-Notes/Chapter_6_Advanced_Char_Drivers.md

 ### The Underlying Data Structure

 The poll_table structure is a wrapper around a function that builds the actual data structure.
 For poll and select, this is a linked list of memory pages containing poll_table_entry structures.
 Each poll_table_entry holds the `struct file` and `wait_queue_head_t` pointers passed to poll_wait, along with an associated wait queue entry.
 A call to poll_wait can also sometimes add the process to the given wait queue.
 The structure is maintained by the kernel.

-# GO OVER THE GENERAL POLLING PROCESS ABOVE (and in general how it works with blocking/nonblocking I/O)

 epoll is better when dealing with A LOT of file descriptors to prevent setting up and tearing down the data structure between every I/O operation.
 It sets up the data structure once and can use it many times.